Frederick Irwin Anglican School is one of the oldest Independent schools in the Peel Region.

-Our School opened in February 1991 with 175 students and in 2011 has 1357 students from Kindergarten to Year 12.
+The School opened in February 1991 with 175 students and now has 1600 students from Kindergarten to Year 12.